Manchuria: Three Provinces

+Guandong

 Manchuria has been referred to as Guandong (关东 (關東, Guāndōng)), which literally means "east of the pass", and similarly Guanwai (關外 (关外, Guānwài, outside the pass)), a reference to Shanhai Pass in Qinhuangdao in today's Hebei, at the eastern end of the Great Wall of China.
 This usage is seen in the expression Chuǎng Guāndōng (literally "Rushing into Guandong") referring to the mass migration of Han Chinese to Manchuria in the 19th and 20th centuries.
 The name Guandong later came to be used more narrowly for the area of the Kwantung Leased Territory on the Liaodong Peninsula.
 It is not to be confused with the southern province of Guangdong.